 Marrakech Parternship for Global Climate Action: SDG7 Roundtable

 Tuesday, December 10, 16:30 to 18:00

-CPI will participate in a roundtable discussion taking place during COP25 that SEforALL is co-organizing with IRENA, with the support of the UNFCCC.
-The topic is on SDG7 and the linkages with climate.
+CPI’s Dr. Barbara Buchner moderated the roundtable discussion taking place during COP25 that SEforALL is co-organizing with IRENA, with the support of the UNFCCC.
+The topic was on SDG7 and the linkages with climate.
 Organized by IRENA, SEforAll, and UNFCCC and supported by IEA and REN21.

 - Antonio Mexia, CEO of EDP (and Chair of SEforALL Administrative Board)